MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 1. In the **GPT-3 Playground** page, ensure your **text-davinci** deployment is selected and then in the **Examples** list, select **Classify text**.

-    The summatize text sample prompt describes the context for the model in the form of an instruction to classify a news article into one of a range of categories.
+    The classify text sample prompt describes the context for the model in the form of an instruction to classify a news article into one of a range of categories.
 It then provides the text for the news article (prefixed by *News article:*) and ends with *Classified category:*.
 The intention is that the model "completes" the final line of the prompt by predicting thre appropriate category.

 2. Use the **Generate** button to submit the prompt to the model and retrieve a response.
 The model should predict an appropriate category for the news article.
 3. Under the predicted category, add the following text: